Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Conclusion

 \section{Conclusion}

 Human domain knowledge has always been a central piece in causal analysis.
 In this paper, we studied the capabilities of large language models and found that LLMs can provide value by mimicking that domain knowledge, as a result of being trained on vast amounts of human-generated text.
-This mimicking is a result of a complex training process so it is not explainable and neither predictable: an LLM can fail on some queries while succeeding to provide causal reasoning in others.
+This mimicking is a result of a complex training process so it is not explainable and neither predictable: an LLM can fail on some queries while successfully building a causal arguments in others.
 What is remarkable is how few times that such errors happen: our evaluation finds that on average, LLMs can outperform state-of-the-art causal algorithms in graph discovery and counterfactual inference, and can systematize nebulous concepts like necessity and sufficiency of cause by operating solely on natural language input.

 From a research perspective, these results open up more questions than they answer, and we provide a list of research questions at the intersection of LLMs and causality.
 At the same time, due to the demonstrated capabilities of LLMs, we foresee a marked impact of LLMs on the practice of causal analysis.
-We outlined how LLMs can help reduce the burden of human expertise in tasks like graph discovery, effect inference, and attribution.
+We outlined how LLMs can help reduce the burden of human expertise in tasks like building the causal graph, effect inference, and attribution.
 Another contribution of LLMs is in bridging the divide between covariance- and logic-based causal analysis.
 By providing a flexible natural language interface for answering causal queries, LLMs can serve to unify these two branches of causal analysis and allow analyses that seamlessly straddle both to answer real-world causal questions.